jon-jacky/Piety/BRANCH.md

 This is the *rewrite* branch.

-Beginning in Feb 2023, a total rewrite of the Piety system is underway here in the *rewrite* branch and its branches, to shorten and simplify the code, and to make the programming environment more responsive.
+Beginning in Feb 2023, I began a total rewrite of the Piety system here in the *rewrite* branch and its branches, to shorten and simplify the code, and to make the programming environment more responsive.

 The *rewrite* branch is now the main branch.
 I will never merge it back into the *master* branch.
+The functionality here now exceeds what was in the *master* branch I abandoned in 2023.

 Recent work in the *rewrite* branch: